slowernews/wisdom-tldr/README.md

 there's not a lot competition neither a lot of people looking for change. our biggest competitor is indifference and inaction. people are already solving their problems, better or worse. very few people are always researching for something better.

 as long as we’re not on the good side, we say ‘what the hell?’ because we don’t enjoy the middle ground.
 The middle ground is not helping us define who we are.
 Rather than trying to fix a problem that we see as mostly broken, it’s common for us to hope for a clean slate or a reset button of some kind.
 This is why mechanisms like Catholic confession are so powerful.

+You only have to be really right once.
+- Mark Zuckerberg thought that facebook was going to be a college directory and that was it.
+- Bill Gates didn’t think the Internet had any potential.
+Seriously.
+- History is filled with examples of people like this.
+They were right about one thing one time and made so much money that it allows them to be consistently wrong over and over again in big ways because their underlying model was right the first time.
+They had the resources to correct any mistakes and to try a lot of other things, most of which will fail.
+If you only have to be right once, your goal must be to allow yourself many opportunities to be wrong and still keep going.
 -->